 - 27.1 Nets must not be set during the period from 1 May to 31 August each calendar year, subject to the provisions of clause 19.1.3 of this Plan. - 27.2 Nets must be deployed as a bottom-set / sunk net.
-No part of the Net (other than that used for the purposes of marking the gear) shall be on the water surface. - 27.3 Nets must be fitted with acoustic warning devices (dolphin pingers and whale alarms) and other technology devices (e.g. vessel monitoring systems, data loggers, acoustic listening devices) as specified by the Shark Meshing Supervisor or the Shark Scientist.
-Any lost or non-functioning devices must be reported to the Shark Meshing Supervisor. - 27.4 Information resources regarding best-practice techniques for avoiding interactions with threatened and non-target species must be used by Contractors. - 27.5 Contractors must report any lost, damaged, stolen or over-set gear to the Shark Meshing Supervisor.
+No part of the Net (other than that used for the purposes of marking the gear) shall be on the water surface. - 27.3 Nets must be fitted with acoustic warning devices (dolphin pingers and whale alarms) and other technology devices (e.g. vessel monitoring systems, data loggers, acoustic listening devices, LED lights) as specified by the Senior Manager Shark Programs.
+Any lost or nonfunctioning devices must be reported to the Senior Manager Shark Programs.

+- 27.4 Information resources supplied by DPI or EHG regarding best-practice techniques for avoiding interactions with threatened and non-target species must be used by Contractors. - 27.5 Contractors must report any lost, damaged, stolen or over-set gear to the Senior Manager Shark Programs.